nellysbr/rust-learning-exercises/README.md

 - This is a learning project, not production code
 - Exercises are designed to be simple and educational
-- Code includes comments explaining Rust concepts
+- Code may includes comments explaining Rust concepts
 - Each exercise focuses on specific language features

 ## 🤝 Contributing